AA/PPS 02.02.21 - Limiting the Number of Course Drops for Undergraduate Students at Public Institutions of Higher Education in Texas (SB1231)

 Withdraw – implies that the student drops all courses enrolled for the term.

-Family Member – includes spouse, child, grandchild, father, mother, brother, sister, grandmother, grandfather, aunt, uncle, nephew, niece, first cousin, step-parent, step-child, or step-sibling.
+Family Member – includes spouse, life-partner, child, grandchild, father, mother, brother, sister, grandmother, grandfather, aunt, uncle, nephew, niece, first cousin, stepparent, stepchild, or stepsibling.

 Sufficiently Close Relationship – a relationship that can include a relative within the third degree of consanguinity plus close friends including, but not limited to, roommates, housemates, classmates, or others identified by the student and approved by the institution.

-* Other Good Cause – TEC 51.907 allows institutions the prerogative to grant exceptions to the six-drop limitation.
-The law offers several examples and the Texas Association for Collegiate Registrars and Admissions Officers has offered additional suggestions.
+Other Good Cause – TEC 51.907 allows institutions the prerogative to grant exceptions to the six-drop limitation.
+TEC 51.907 provides several examples, and the Texas Association of Collegiate Registrars and Admissions Officers has offered additional suggestions.
 Texas State University’s list of exceptions can be found in Section 04.

 COURSES THAT DO NOT COUNT AGAINST THE SIX-DROP LIMIT